 - Online learning platforms Udemy, egghead, GoRails, and Coursera also offer thousands of online videos in a wide range of tech subjects.

 - Udacity is another online learning resource with courses in software development, design, and data science, as well as other topics like product management.
 Learn more about Udacity in our review.

 Turing is a bootcamp for people who are interested in learning how to become a software engineer from scratch.
 At Pathrise, job-seekers in our program should already have a background in their field of interest so that they can get the most out of their pair programming sessions and technical interview preparation.
 Turing classes take more than 40 hours a week, often requiring students to relocate.
 Pathrise offers a flexible program, tailoring our curriculum to match each fellow’s schedule and needs.

 As a full-service organization, Pathrise helps software engineers land the best job possible.
 Our mentors have experience on both sides of the hiring table and work with fellows on each step of their job search, including resume and LinkedIn optimization, portfolio building, behavioral interview preparation, salary negotiation, and much more.

 Our program is flexible.
 There are only 4 hours of group sessions per week and fellows can schedule 1-on-1s as needed.
 All of our sessions are live, as well as recorded, so fellows can review previous material and keep learning.
-Pathrise’s income share agreement (ISA) is 9% of the first year’s salary and we never require upfront payments.
+The Pathrise income share agreement (ISA) means that fellows don’t pay anything until they start working at a new job they love and we never require upfront payments.

 Pathrise is a career accelerator that helps people land their dream job in tech through 1-on-1 mentorship.
 If you are interested in working with any of our mentors to get help with your technical and behavioral interviews or any other aspect of the job search, join Pathrise.